War in Ukraine puts pressure on Polish economy

 The transition of Poland in the last three decades is considered a development success story.
 The country moved from middle to high income status in less than 15 years, entering the group of high-income countries in the mid-2000s.
-The economy expanded rapidly with growth rates of 4 to 5% per year, job and income growth were broad-based, and prosperity was shared.
-While in the early 1990s, per capita income was 38% of the EU average, it now reaches 76%.
+The economy expanded rapidly with growth rates of 4 to 5 per cent per year, job and income growth were broad-based, and prosperity was shared.
+While in the early 1990s, per capita income was 38 per cent of the EU average, it now reaches 76 per cent.

 Labour markets benefited from these developments and experienced an impressive turnaround.
-While unemployment was still at 20% in 2000, the country has currently one of the lowest unemployment rates in Europe at 3%, while the employment rate is slightly higher than the EU average (74% vs 72%).
+While unemployment was still at 20 per cent in 2000, the country has currently one of the lowest unemployment rates in Europe at 3 per cent, while the employment rate is slightly higher than the EU average (74 per cent vs 72 per cent).

 Further challenges are high job insecurity with Poland having the highest share of temporary and atypical contracts in Europe.
 Women, older people, persons with disabilities, and those with lower qualifications participate in the labour market much less than in other EU countries.
 The low availability of childcare is one of the key reasons for the relatively low employment rate of women.
-Despite the high gender employment gap of 16%, the gender pay gap remains rather low at 8%.
+Despite the high gender employment gap of 16 per cent, the gender pay gap remains rather low at 4.5 per cent.
 Income inequality and the share of people at risk of poverty have shown a decreasing tendency during the last decade but are still higher than in other countries of the region.

 The cooperation between the ILO and Poland

 Poland was one of the founding members of the ILO in 1919.